tjohann/my_gaming_playground/README.md

 collision:

-	- use joystick to move to the static object
+	- use joystick to move to the static object and "see" the collision

 flying_astronaut_2:

 	- use joystick to control the direction of the movement (velocity wont reset in middle position of joystick)

+dynamic_config:

+	- same like flying_astronaut_2 but using the object fab